If you're wondering how long that fruitcake will stay "good," consider the curious case of the fruitcake in the Antarctic.

 There were no survivors.

 Except, apparently, the fruitcake.
-Not only that, but members of the Antarctic Heritage Trust claim the snack is in "excellent" condition.
+Not only that, but members of the Antarctic Heritage Trust claim the cake is in "excellent" condition.

 In fact, it was still wrapped in paper and nestled in the original tin can, as if only yesterday it had rolled off the assembly line at the now-defunct Huntley & Palmers biscuit company.